YatesyTea/ATIWD2-CW/report.md

 - Extend your skills in the use use of key technologies: PHP, XML & XPATH, Parsing, DOM, JavaScript & JSON.
 - Learn and use markdown syntax.

+### Section 1 and 2

-Divided big data into separate file (div and conq) Removed useless data (cleaning identified data w/ bad values), restructured into more desirable format.
+Divided big data into separate file (div and conq)

+Removed useless data (cleaning identified data w/ bad values), restructured into more desirable format.

 Cleaning completed

+XML normalisation

+Creation of the tags

+Formatting of XML

+### Charting and mapping